brimdata/zed/docs/lake/design.md

 The `-use` flag appears in most of the lake commands and indicates a commit-history pointer just for that one command invocation.

-Supposing the `main` branch of `logs` was already defaulted with the "use" commmand (see below), then you could create the new branch called "staging" by simply saying
+Supposing the `main` branch of `logs` was already set as the default with the "use" command (see below), then you could create the new branch called "staging" by simply saying
 ```
 zed lake branch staging
 ```